franfif/OC-Lettings/README.md

 See more information in the [Dockerfile](Dockerfile)

 #### 2. Run the Docker image:
-Once the containerization job is successful, you can run the following command in the terminal on any machine [with Docker](#Prerequisites):
+Once the containerization job is successful, you can run the following command in the terminal on any machine [with Docker](#Prerequisites) running:

 `docker run -it -p 8000:8000 franfif/oc-lettings:<commit_hash>`